Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   while the SchemeIdUri could be used to signal schemes of the messageData payload in the EventMessage.

-Table 4: Roles for subtitle and Audio tracks and HLS Characteristics
+Table 4: Example URN schemes for timed metadata tracks
 <table class="def">
 	<tr>
 		<th>SchemeIdURI  </th>